aathanor/ResearchSite/content/pri_complete_draft.md

 **The Symbol Grounding Problem**: This problem "remains unsolved" with "many solutions" having "encountered inconsistencies to different extents".
 PRI proposes the problem dissolves if linguistic patterns develop as integrated aspects of sensory-motor-emotional constellations rather than as separate symbols requiring grounding.

 **The Hard Problem of Consciousness**: Traditional formulations assume a gap between objective neural processes and subjective experience.
-PRI proposes consciousness IS pattern-recognition recognizing itself reflexivelyâa cat pattern-recognizes but doesn't recognize its own pattern-recognition; humans do.
+PRI proposes consciousness IS pattern-recognition recognizing itself reflexivelyÃ¢ÂÂa cat pattern-recognizes but doesn't recognize its own pattern-recognition; humans do.

 **The Frame Problem**: Current approaches struggle with "how an agent context-sensitively determines relevance".
 PRI proposes relevance is intrinsic to pattern-constellations through embodied developmental history rather than computed algorithmically.